Updated September 4, 2025

 Some common signs and symptoms of PCOS are as follows:

 Patients with PCOS are at an increased risk of developing insulin resistance, so it is important to check this with blood work.
-The best test to assess your glucose and insulin metabolism is a 2-hour oral glucose tolerance test.
+The best way to assess your glucose and insulin metabolism is with a 2-hour oral glucose tolerance test.

 Birth control pills (OCPs) may be prescribed to regulate your menstrual cycle and improve PCOS symptoms such as acne and excessive hair growth.
 However, OCPs will not affect or improve insulin resistance.